 Access to Computing Resources

-In most cases, access to all university computing resources, including network password and ID, will discontinue the date of termination or last day worked.
+In most cases (including for CWRU alumnus), access to all university computing resources, including network password and ID, will discontinue the date of termination or last day worked.
 See [U]Tech's Network ID and Account Expiration Policy here.

 Updating Personal Information

 You should update all personal information (including home and mailing addresses, home phone number, home email address, and emergency contact information) in HCM prior to the effective date of termination.
-Contact the HR Records Office at HRRecords@case.edu or the HR Service Center at AskHR@case.edu if there is a relevant change in personal information after the effective date of termination.
+Contact the HR Records Office at HRRecords@case.edu or the HR Service Center at AskHR@case.edu if there is a relevant change in personal information, including mailing address, after the effective date of termination.